gbzarelli/githubers/README.md

  ------

- Funcionalidades / Functionalities:
+ Functionalities:

- - Lista de usuários favoritos; List of favorite users;
+ - List of favorite users;
- - Lista de usuários genérica retornada pela API; Generic list of users returned by the API
+ - Generic list of users returned by the API
- - Detalhes do usuário; User details; List of user repositories;
+ - List of user repositories;
- - Lista de repositórios do usuário; List of user repositories;
+ - List of user repositories;
- - Detalhes do repositório; Repository details;
+ - Repository details;
- - Lista de repositórios favoritos; List of favorite repositories;
+ - List of favorite repositories;
- - Busca de usuários; Search for users;
+ - Search of users;
- - Busca de repositórios; Search of repositories;
+ - Search of repositories;

- ### Projeto em desenvolvimento; Project under development ...
+ ### Project under development (Projeto em desenvolvimento) ...

 ## Dependencies / Libraries: